 Applicants should major in the academic area of their interest.
 No preference is given to applicants majoring in the sciences versus those with non-science majors.
 If a non-science major is selected sufficient coursework in the sciences should be taken to adequately acquaint the applicant with the demands of a science-oriented curriculum.
 The faculty of the School of Medicine encourages all applicants to pursue a course of study that is rigorous, scholarly and focused on areas that are intellectually challenging and interesting to the applicant.
 An applicant educated abroad must complete the pre-requisite coursework in an accredited college or university in the United States or Canada before applying for admission to the School of Medicine.
 In those cases, a full-time, rigorous post-baccalaureate program is preferred.

 The MCAT can be taken no later than the fall of the year in which the application is made.
-It is required that the MCAT be taken within three years of the anticipated date of matriculation.
+It is required that the MCAT be taken within three years of the anticipated year of matriculation.

 Those individuals who have previously been awarded the degree of Doctor of Medicine from a foreign medical school are not eligible for admission to the University of Maryland School of Medicine.